A Simple Guide on How to Form an LLC in North Carolina

 Step 1: Choosing a Name For Your LLC

 Before you file your articles of organization, you will need to choose a business name that is available and that contains "LLC", "Limited Liability Company", or "L.L.C.".
-You will need to search on the state database to see what business are active or still have their name on hold.
-In North Carolina, business that have been administratively dissolved have their name on hold for 5 years, and if voluntarily dissolved the hold is only 120 days.
+You will need to search on the state database to see what businesses are active or still have their name on hold.
+In North Carolina, businesses that have been administratively dissolved have their name on hold for 5 years, and if voluntarily dissolved the hold is only 120 days.

 Your business name will need to be distinguishable enough from other names to avoid any confusion.
 The business name search tool on North Carolina's website will help you find what names are potentially available, and what isn't.
 It's also important to be aware to avoid any implications that your business is government affiliated or a part of regulated industries such as using "bank" or "insurance" when this is not your business industry or you do not have the required qualifications.